By Jon Fassnacht

 The electrical engineering major has been a member of Alvernia’s varsity esports team since the program’s founding in September of 2021.
 His specialty is “League of Legends,” one of five games in which the team competes.
 Ha plays top lane in the multiplayer online battle game.

-“The top laner’s goal is usually to pressure the opposite side of the map and show up to the most important objectives,” said Josh Buchanan, director of Alvernia’s esports program.
+“The top laner’s goal is usually to pressure the opposite side of the map and show up to the most important objectives,” said Josh Buchanan, former director of Alvernia’s esports program.
 “Hao is a player with really good mechanics and execution in-game.”

 Ha could have chosen numerous other schools in the region with more established engineering programs, but he said staying close to home was important to him.
 The Reading resident wanted to help out his parents, who emigrated with him from Vietnam in 2015.
 Assistance from the Reading Collegiate Scholars Program, which provides scholarships and support to first-generation students living in the city, also aided his decision.